oelin/statistical-path-planning/README.md

 ## Dataset

 We reduce the problem of mimicking CBS to the supervised learning task of predicting an agent's action given its FOV.

-### Creation

 To create a supervised learning dataset, we randomly generate several thousand MAPP problems with corresponding solutions found by CBS [[5]](#references).
 We then extract individiual actions from each solution to produce over four million labelled examples [(1)](#footnotes).
 Our dataset's large size helps to mitigate the effects of overfitting during training.

 ### Features